varmarakesh/aws-hadoop/README.md

 Python project that automates the creation of hadoop cluster.

  - AWS Cloudformation is used to create all the AWS resources.
- - Once AWS resources are created, config.ini needs to be updated to include the AWS EC2 dns names for hadoop nodes and salt.
  - Salt is used for configuration management.
 It is a used a distributed remote execution system to apply commands on hadoop nodes.
  - Python fabric is used to provide a friendly command line interface to run various tasks.